River-Mochi/PostMaster/README.md

 In practical terms, this treats some stored mail as “delivered/processed” so the building can start working again instead of staying clogged forever.

-> 🔧 This is also “magic”: some mail is deleted to prevent permanent congestion.

 ---

 ## 4. Vans, trucks, and sorting power